miguoliang/old_blog/code/_posts/2019-11-13-effective-jekyll-hosting-websites-on-aws-amplify.md

         **Notes here**

         *By default, the build command to a Jekyll website is `bundle exec jekyll b`, it is good in development environment, but not good in the production environment, because developers always use environment variables to distinguish the build environment in the source code.
-More about this topic by reading [How to build in production](/tips-aws-amplify-settings-static-website#build-in-production)*
+More about this topic by reading [Use Environment Variable JEKYLL_ENV in Production](/tips-aws-amplify-settings-static-website#use-environment-variable-jekyll_env-in-production)*

     5. Review and deploy your website by pressing **Save and deploy**.